Unless you’ve been living under a rock, you’ve no doubt heard all the chatter about Artificial Intelligence (AI) in the last 14 months or so.

 Or even:

 However, the two are quite overlapped.
-I would say several times a day I switch between an AI Engineer role and ML Engineer.
+I switch several times a day between AI Engineer and ML Engineer.

 Most new people to the field today will start as an AI Engineer (using existing AI tools) and then move to being an ML Engineer (building their own custom AI tools).

-Next up = the question you really want to know isn't it 😉?
+Next up = is the question you really want to know isn't it 😉?

-However, according to ZipRecruiter, the average salary for an AI Engineer in the US is $101,752 and Senior AI Engineers getting around $126,557 per year.
+However, according to ZipRecruiter, the average salary for an AI Engineer in the US is $101,752, and Senior AI Engineers get around $126,557 per year.

 Some FAANG companies are even offering as high as $300,000 - $400,000 with stock options.
 That sounds pretty good to me!